Trump’s ‘anger’ at Putin over Ukraine peace deal delay is just play acting

 And yet the White House sees no need to reverse this.

-Russia wants all Ukraine’s resources too.
-The US has indicated, not that it’s in American gift, that the 20 per cent of Ukraine Russia has already stolen, is Moscow’s for the keeping.
+Russia wants all of Ukraine’s resources too.
+The US has indicated, not that it is theirs to gift, that the 20 per cent of Ukraine that Russia has already stolen is Moscow’s for the keeping.

 Russia has been keen to encourage the Trump regime to end the US isolation of Moscow and get back into business with the oligarchs and crooks who run the multinational Russian federation, or empire.